Writing Coach, Editor, Shaman & Book Midwife

 Self-Publishing Guidance: Taking on the role of publisher can be challenging.
 I offer guidance on the process and book promotion.

 Writer’s Retreats/Workshops: Join my mailing list for information on upcoming writer’s retreats and workshops.
+Or if you want to book your own private retreat, contact me directly.

 Testimonials and Acknowledgements: